GenericMappingTools/gmt/doc_modern/rst/source/movie.rst

 .. _-F:

 **-F**\ *format* [**+o**\ *options*\ ]
     Set the movie format for the final product.
-Choose either gif (animated GIF) or one of the movie formats mp4 (MPEG-4), Theora (Theora OGV) or webm (WebM) [none].
-For the video formats you may optionally add additional ffmpeg encoding options via the **+o** modifier.
+Choose either gif (animated GIF), mp4 (MPEG-4), or none [Default].
+For mp4 you may optionally add additional ffmpeg encoding options via the **+o** modifier.

 .. _-G: